Graduate Classes

 Class mentors: Prof. Dr. Gabrielle Cianciolo Cosentino & Prof. Dr. Anke Ortlepp

-Research in class 4 is concerned with the historicity of artifacts, substances, and other kinds of matter as well as with the materiality of history in the early and late modern world.
-It brings together graduate students interested in cultural histories of the material world – as in, the social construction of things – but also in debates about the physical, sensory and functional possibilities and ‘capacities’ of materials and their constitutive power to act upon and define human culture.
-Students in the class will work on a broad spectrum of topics, ranging from food history to Science and Technology Studies or media history.
+Research in class 4 is concerned with the historicity of artifacts, substances, and other kinds of matter, as well as with the materiality of history in the early and late modern world.
+It brings together graduate students interested in cultural histories of the material world – for example, the social construction of objects – but also students interested in debates about the physical, sensory, and functional possibilities and ‘capacities’ of materials and their constitutive power to act upon and define human culture.
+Students in the class will work on a broad spectrum of topics, ranging from food history to Science and Technology Studies to media history.

 Class 5: “Institutions and Practices in Historical Perspective”